oneup03/VRto3D/README.md

 - Complete the Base Installation section
 - Optionally set `tab_enable` to true in `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings` if you prefer to lose half vertical resolution instead of half horizontal resolution
+	- If using interlaced mode, you want SbS for Column Interlaced and TaB for Row Interlaced
 - Download the latest [ReShade](https://reshade.me/#download) with full add-on support
 - Run the ReShade installer
 	- Browse to to your `Steam\steamapps\common\SteamVR\bin\win64` folder